jaquedreyer/flutter-codelabs/README.md

 ## Contributing
-Feel free to contribute to this repository. **I would love to review your pull request and learn with you**!
+I welcome contributions and suggestions from the community!
+If you come across any issues, have ideas for improvements, or wish to contribute in any way, feel free to open an issue or submit a pull request.  **I would love to learn with you**!

 > Made with love by Jaque Dreyer 🧡